 Please find below a list of our most frequently asked questions about ordering heating oil.
-If you are unable to find the answer you are looking for please get in touch and our team will be happy to assist.

 A. To calculate how much your tank holds you need to measure the length, width and height of your metal tank in feet and then multiply these 3 figures together.
 Then take the total and multiply by 6.25 to give the cubic capacity in gallons.
 To convert this figure to litres, multiply by 4.54.

 Length 4ft x width 5 ft x height 4 ft, multiplied together = 80.

 To convert to litres, multiply 500 gallons x 4.54 = 2270 litre capacity tank.

 If you have a plastic tank the capacity is embossed on most tanks near the lid.
 If you have any doubt, please check with your local technician who services your tank.
 If you need helping finding a domestic heating oil engineer OFTEC are able to help.

 A: We offer a range of delivery options including:

 We can also offer next day delivery, subject to availability.